Operation Eagle Pull: Evacuation

 At 07:43 the first group of helicopters crossed the Cambodian coastline and about one hour later, after traversing 160 km of hostile territory, the initial wave set down on LZ Hotel and the Marines quickly established a defensive perimeter.
 Large crowds of Cambodians soon gathered, more out of curiosity rather than to interfere.
 Having established the perimeter defense, the marines began the process of moving the crowds back in order to keep the LZ clear and then began moving the evacuee groups to the waiting CH-53 helicopters.
 As LZ Hotel could only hold three CH-53s at any time, flights arriving after the initial build-up had to be held at Point Oscar, some 50 km south of Phnom Penh until called in by "King Bird".
-The evacuation proceeded smoothly although the number of evacuees was substantially less than anticipated.
+The evacuation proceeded smoothly although the number of evacuees was substantially fewer than anticipated.
 The last estimate indicated there would be 590 evacuees, 146 US nationals and 444 Cambodians and third country nationals.
 HMH-462 evacuated 84 US nationals and 205 Cambodians and third country nationals.

 At 09:45, the US Embassy closed.
 There would be no diplomatic relations between the US and Cambodia again until 11 November 1991.
 By 10:41 all the evacuees including Ambassador Dean and President Saukham Khoy had been lifted out by helicopters of HMH-462.
 Helicopters of HMH-463 operating from USS Hancock then began to land to extract the ground security force.

 At approximately 10:50, 107 mm rocket fire began impacting in the vicinity of LZ Hotel.
 Less than 10 minutes later, the LZ also received 82 mm mortar fire.
 As soon as the Khmer Rouge fire commenced, the controllers in the zone notified the Air Force forward air controllers (FACs) flying overhead in 23d Tactical Air Support Squadron OV-10s.
 The FACs immediately made low passes over the east bank of the Mekong, but could not spot any fire coming from known enemy positions in that location.
 At 10:59, the last element of 2nd Battalion 4th Marines left the zone and the last marine helicopter landed on USS Okinawa at 12:15.

 At 11:15, the two USAF HH-53 Super Jolly Green Giants returned as scheduled, and successfully extracted the Combat Control Team and the Eagle Pull command element.
 After the HH-53's had safely departed the city, "King Bird" cleared the last Air Force HH-53's to depart for Thailand.
 These three Jolly Green Giants had been flying a precautionary search and rescue orbit just north of Phnom Penh during the entire operation in case any of the participating aircraft ran into trouble.
 As the Jolly Greens turned for home, the lead aircraft was hit by a 12.7 mm machine gun round in the tail rotor.
 Despite severe vibrations the helicopter made it safely back to Ubon Air Base in Thailand.
 At 14:50 an HMH-462 CH-53 launched from USS Okinawa to carry Ambassador Dean to U-Tapao Air Base in Thailand.